radlws/ansible-ec2-demo/install.md

 Test out ForwardAgent with git module:

-1) Make sure step 2 is setup in above.
+1) Make sure step 2 is setup in above & ensure test_ssh_fwd.yml git command points to a valid private repo

 2) Make sure to update intventory with correct app server.